Greenhouse Sanitation Can Limit Problems with Pests and Pathogens

 Floors and Benches

-While metal benches are expensive, they’re easier to sanitize as wood is porous and can house pests and pathogens.
+While metal benches are expensive, they’re easier to sanitize as wood is porous and can house pests and Termites.
 Remember, water alone is not a sanitizer.
-There are many commercial products on the market with effective ingredients such as bleach, quaternary ammonium, hydrogen dioxide and chlorine dioxide, which will effectively do the job.
+There are many commercial products on the market with effective ingredients such as bleach, quaternary ammonium, hydrogen dioxide, and chlorine dioxide, which will effectively do the job.
 Always use protective gear and follow the instructions on the label.

 These are another direct source for pests and pathogens to reside.
 Make sure all weeds growing both inside and immediately outside the greenhouse are removed upon sight.
 Handpicking is ideal as chemicals could actually damage surrounding plants and soils.

 Wash tools and equipment with soapy water, as well as sanitizing using products with the ingredients mentioned above.
 This is one of the best ways to eliminate the spread of diseases in the greenhouse.

 Reusing containers for your next crop can be a dangerous proposition as pests and pathogens could be hiding inside.
 It’s recommended to dispose/recycle containers after one growing season to avoid any contamination to the new plant.
 However, if your budget forces you to re-use containers again, make sure they are washed with soapy water, as well as sanitizing using products with the ingredients mentioned above.

 Trash can also harbor pests and pathogens so keep them outside of the greenhouse and make sure any discarded soil or plant material is also removed.
 If trash bins must be stored inside the greenhouse, make sure a tight-fitting lid is available.

 Routine Schedule Cleanings

 In general, thorough cleaning to sanitize your greenhouse should be done at the end of the growing season and before replanting begins.
 Power washing can get rid of dirt, grime, and algae, but sanitizing agents are still necessary to get rid of any residual pests or pathogens.